php-tui/term/README.md

 Low-level terminal control library **heavily** inspired by [crossterm](https://github.com/crossterm-rs/crossterm).

+- Command pattern used to allow buffering of updates.
+- ANSI _parser_ included to translate output back to commands.
 - Cursor:
   - [x] Hide or show the cursor
   - [x] Retrieve and change the cursor position